 In his book, “Steal Like an Artist,” Austin Kleon says that no artist’s work is ever completely original.
 Rather, artists study, credit and remix.
 They mash together different creative works that came before.
 It doesn’t matter if you’re an artist or a marketing content creator.
 The following four steps are the basis for any creative process.

 Step 1: Consume other people’s content

 Painters study other artists’ works.
-In the same way, content marketers should seek out other people’s content.
+In the same way, content marketers should seek outside content.
 Consume blog articles, news reports, Facebook live and YouTube videos.
 Don’t limit yourself to content within your niche.
 Instead, immerse yourself in other topics of interest.
 Like photography might inspire a painter, content from another industry can also inspire.

 Once ideas strike, save the content that inspired you in whatever way works best for you.
-I used to use Pocket and Evernote.
-And my Bookmarks toolbar is chock full of articles from years gone by.
-These days, I rely on Google Docs & Google Sheets to keep track.
-I like to leave notes for myself next to the links I save.
-These help me to remember my ideas, whether or not they’re fully fleshed out.
+Pocket and Evernote are handy for this.
+Google Docs & Google Sheets are another way you can keep track.
+When you can, leave notes for yourself next to the links you save.
+This will help you to remember your ideas, whether or not they’re fully fleshed out.

 Step 2: Make a content collage

 Now it’s time to mix and match the content you’ve gathered.
 Think of this as cooking a meal without following a recipe.
 You’ll throw elements together that you believe will blend well.
-If you are an artist of sorts, you might think of it like putting together a collage.
+If you’re artistically inclined, you might think of it like putting together a collage.
 Look for connections between ideas and combine them to create clever new topics.

 In some cases, doing Steps 1 and 2 will be enough to give you new blog post ideas.
 If you find yourself with half-baked ideas or nothing at all, move on to Step 3.